ComradDoge/DogeEU4/README.md

 - Moved "Construction Steward" decision into it's own button.
 - Cleaned up the building screen in province view and now has latent goods as well.

-Minor
-- Reduced some AI bonuses.
-- Buffed Trade Management Ideas.
+Buildings
+- Tweaked Road Infrastructure modifiers.
+- Shipyard buildings forcelimit increased 0.5/1 > 1/2.
+- Production buildings nerfed 100/200/400 > 0.75/1.5/300.
+- Tweaked the government building effect on ship time/cost edict.
+- Coastal category buildings no longer give +1 local_num_of_buildings.
+- Manufactories scaling mechanic changed +1GP per 10 total development > +1GP per 5 production development.
+- Government buldings tweaked.
+Removed non-governing related modifiers and added +1 num_of_allowed_buildings so it's less annoying to build.

+Ideas
 - Monarchy Ideas system values tweaked.
-- Can now seize estate land while at war.
-- Subject penalties to base amounts increased.
-- War Exhaustion scaling is slightly more rough.
-- Age fire and shock reductions decreased by 5%.
 - Shock and Fire ideas lost 5% x_damage_received.
-- Devolution of Britain decision making reworked.
+- Reworked Kingdom/Empire into Minor/Great Power ideas.
+- Added Druidic religious ideas with a special mechanic.
+- Mercenary Ideas and other values nerfed across the board.
+- Trade Management: CoT Upgrade cost -15%>-50%, promote_mercantalism -10%>-25%
+- Land and Discipline policies are back to older value setup with a unified cap.
+- Expansion and Exploration cleaned up internally and reworked to be closer to vanilla.
+- Development Ideas: State Investments start heavily decreasing after 40>20 development.
+- Shuffled Centralization development modifiers.
+Base_cost reduction is now part of the 25 development requirement instead.

+Reforms
+- Blood Tax now scales manpower_recovery_speed.
-- Tweaked Blood Tax and Regional Councils reforms.
+- Regional Councils tax modifier reduced +50% > +30%.
-- Removed Civil Conscription privilege to reduce dev bloat.
-- Prosperity goods_produced modifer replaced with production.
-- Tweaked some Council of Trent Concessions to be more viable.
 - Removed Church Council as it was a duplicate of other sources.
-- Tweaked the government building effect on ship time/cost edict.
-- Coastal category buildings no longer give +1 local_num_of_buildings.
-- Removed most Rhenish decisions and reworked Blast Furnace interaction.
-- HAB flavor events are extended to AUB and SGF if you were HAB originally.
-- Mughals upon formation can decide to stay Muslim tech/units or go Indian.
+- Added T6 Merchants of the Monsoon reform for East Bantu group.
 - Reforms that require subject/ally with 25 total development increased to 50.
-- Development Ideas State Investments decreased heavily after 40>20 development.
-- Janissaries damage_received changed to damage and reinforce_cost increased by 50%.
-- Old World Region removal applies a modifier that prevents from colonizing or siberian-frontier'ing the provinces.

 # TODO
 # Look at sca_norwegian flow